 The bank's second priority is to keep investing in its platform and product offering.

-For example, it has expanded its alternative capabilities with deal access to both large traditional names and Asian names where it may have a competitive advantage compared to international banks due to relatively stronger familiarity.
+For example, it has expanded its alternatives capabilities with deal access to both large traditional names and Asian names where it may have a competitive advantage compared to international banks due to relatively stronger familiarity.

 In terms of technology, an upgraded version of the bank’s mobile app has been rolled out with usage by 90 percent of clients.
 Since the launch, the number of monthly active users rose 30 percent while trades placed online in the first four months also grew by 50 percent.